 The study is based on an online survey with Internet users aged 60 and up.
 With varying expected dropout rates, the samples were planned to have a final panel that will comprise about 500 participants per country.
 The questionnaire includes closed-ended questions exploring media use, places of media use, media preferences, background characteristics, and subjective well-being.
 With the exception of minor adaptations (for example, mentioning a new trendy Instant Message Software in the question related to this medium), the same measurement will be used in each of the three waves.

 This study is expected to significantly contribute to the body of knowledge related to ageing in a digital world and to the factors enabling or constraining older audiences to use new media over time.
 Its insights can be used for both theory building and practical implications, and direct the information policy of organizations aiming at creating conditions for older audiences to stay connected to crucial information allowing them to stay active members in our society.

-June 1, 2018: 1st report – Older audiences in the digital media environment: A cross-national longitudinal study (PDF, 1.4MB)
+2018: 1st report – Older audiences in the digital media environment: A cross-national longitudinal study: Wave 1 (PDF, 1.4MB)